 Innovation and growth.
 That’s what this centre is all about.
-Officially opening its doors in July, 2011, the new $21.4 million LEED-certified Essar Convergence Centre (ECC), brings together teaching, research and commercial activities in a dynamic atmosphere that fosters innovation and growth.
+Officially opening its doors in July, 2011, the new $21.4 million LEED-certified Convergence Centre (CC), brings together teaching, research and commercial activities in a dynamic atmosphere that fosters innovation and growth.

 Along with teaching and faculty research labs, established enterprises like the internationally recognized Sault Ste.
 Marie Innovation Centre help to anchor the facility.

 Did you know that access to the GLC is included in your tuition?
 Students can get physical at the George Leach Centre (GLC), Algoma U’s athletics complex.
 Avoid the freshman fifteen by getting fit and having fun.

 The gymnasium or field house features three regulation court surfaces, which accommodates a wide range of athletic activities such as badminton, basketball, volleyball, and tennis.
 One court has been specially designed with a dimple surface for better tennis play.
 The gym area is surrounded by a 1/9th mile indoor walking and jogging track.

 The Speakeasy is Algoma University’s student centre and operates as a patio, pub, and entertainment hub.

 Students can enjoy a place to relax during the day or evening, listen to live bands and performances, study, or participate at planned evening events that happen annually including: karaoke nights, acoustic jam nights and open mic nights , themed Thursday pub night, comedy nights, cultural events including EID Dinner, J-Night, and Brazilian Night, etc.